 So visitors do not leave with only images of atrocities, the final galleries tell the story of resistance fighters, Allied liberation, and of those who risked their lives to save Jews — people the museum calls the “Righteous Among the Nations.”

 The El Paso Holocaust Museum is located at Exit 19A off Interstate 10 on Yandell Drive between North Oregon and El Paso Streets.
-It is open Tuesday to Friday 9am to 5 pm, and Saturday and Sunday from 1pm to 5pm.
 There is no admission fee, but donations are welcomed. – Bud Russo

 715 N. Oregon Street, El Paso, TX 79902 elpasoholocaustmuseum.org